Geometry-preserving and interpretable dimension reduction for compositional data: Introduction

 \section{Introduction}

-Compositional data consist solely of relative proportions of variables, lying in the unit simplex $\Delta^{d-1} = \{(x_1,\ldots,x_{d})^\top\in\R^d \,|\, \sum_{i=1}^d x_i = 1,\ x_i\geq 0,\ \forall i \}$.
-These data naturally arise in diverse scientific fields, including physical activity \citep{janssenSystematicReviewCompositional2020}, text mining \citep{wuSparseTopicModeling2023}, and microbiology.
+Compositional data comprise relative proportions of variables and lie in the unit simplex $\Delta^{d-1} = \{(x_1,\ldots,x_{d})^\top\in\R^d \,|\, \sum_{i=1}^d x_i = 1,\ x_i\geq 0,\ \forall i \}$.
+Such data arise naturally in diverse scientific fields, including chemometrics \citep{greenacre2020amalgamations}, physical activity \citep{janssenSystematicReviewCompositional2020}, and text mining \citep{wuSparseTopicModeling2023}.
 Human microbiome compositions, in particular, have attracted significant interest for their intricate associations with health conditions and diseases, including obesity, diabetes, and cancer \citep{huttenhower2012structure, petersonAnalysisMicrobiomeData2024}.
-They are typically obtained through high-throughput sequencing (e.g., 16S rRNA gene sequencing), which generates microbial taxon counts normalized to compositions to account for differences in total counts across samples.
-However, analysis is challenging due to the large number of taxa---often exceeding the sample size---and the frequent absence of many taxa in individual samples, resulting in high-dimensional data with excessive zeros \citep{lutz2022survey}.
-These challenges, combined with the inherent compositional structure, complicate statistical analysis and the extraction of meaningful data-driven insights.
+They are typically obtained through high-throughput sequencing (e.g., 16S rRNA gene sequencing), which generates microbial taxon counts that are subsequently normalized to compositions to account for differences in total counts across samples.
+However, their data-driven analysis is challenging due to the large number of microbial taxa---often exceeding the sample size---and the underlying simplex constraint.
+These challenges make dimension reduction essential, but also require that the reduced representations remain interpretable in terms of the original compositional variables.

-Dimension reduction is essential for analyzing high-dimensional data, as it reveals key low-dimensional structures, mitigates the curse of dimensionality, and enhances interpretability through visualization.
-Traditional approaches for compositional data rely on transformations that map data from the simplex to Euclidean space or manifolds.
-Among these, log-ratio transformations \citep{aitchison1986statistical} are the most widely used, converting compositions into log-ratios that enable standard techniques such as principal component analysis (PCA) \citep{aitchison1983principal}.
-Power transformations, e.g., square-root transformation, have also been applied \citep{scealyRobustPrincipalComponent2015}.

-However, transformation-based approaches face two major limitations: (i) limited interpretability with respect to the original compositions, and (ii) difficulty handling zeros common in compositional data.
-Interpretability is compromised because transformed variables remain interdependent due to the unit-sum constraint.
-For instance, principal components from log-ratio transformations take the form $\sum_{j=1}^d\beta_j\log x_j$ with $\sum_{j=1}^d\beta_j = 0$, but each $\beta_j$ does not reflect the marginal effect of $\log x_j$, since $x_j$ cannot vary independently.
-Handling zeros is also problematic: the usual remedy of replacing them with small positive values \citep{martin2011dealing} often distorts the data, as zero replacement followed by log transformation systematically amplifies small values \citep{park2022kernel}.
-This distortion underlies the sensitivity of results to different replacement schemes, frequently leading to inconsistent findings in practice \citep{nearing2022microbiome}.